-142(1) The municipal manager in preparing a report contemplated in rule 139(3) must consider the need for the proposed committee, taking into account-
+142(1) The municipal manager in preparing a report contemplated in rule 139(3) must consider the need for the proposed committee, taking into accountthe available financial and administrative resources of the municipality to support the work of an advisory committee, (d) including the preparation of agendas and minutes of the committee;

-- (a) the extent of the powers and functions of the municipality; - (b) the need to have professional advice when performing those powers and functions to promote efficiency and effectiveness; - (c) the reasons why the advice needed are not provided by the employees of the municipality or its other providers, including consultants; - (d) the available financial and administrative resources of the municipality to support the work of an advisory committee, including the preparation of agendas and minutes of the committee; - (e) the need for the economical, efficient and effective use of resources; - (f) the burden the workload of the proposed committee may put on its members; - (g) the need for co-ordination of decision-making at the level of the council and its structures; - (h) possible measures to reduce the cross referral of matters between committees of the council, including the amendment of the terms of reference of one or more other committees; and - (i) the likely improvement or deterioration in the quality and speed of decision-making if the committee is established. - (2) The report of the municipal manager must contain recommendations with regard to the matters listed in rule 143 despite any recommendation that he or she may make that the proposed committee not be established. - (3) The municipal manager must submit his or her report to the executive committee or the executive mayor or, in a municipality that has a plenary executive system, the finance committee, as the case may be. - (4) The executive or finance committee or the executive mayor, as the case may be, must consider the report and recommendations of the municipal manager and submit it, together with its own comment and recommendations to the council.
+- the extent of the powers and functions of the municipality: (a) - the need to have professional advice when performing those powers and functions to promote efficiency and (b) effectiveness:

+(c) the reasons why the advice needed are not provided by the employees of the municipality or its other providers, including consultants;

+- (e) the need for the economical, efficient and effective use of resources; - the burden the workload of the proposed committee may put on its members; (f) - the need for co-ordination of decision-making at the level of the council and its structures; (q)

+possible measures to reduce the cross referral of matters between committees of the council, including the (h) amendment of the terms of reference of one or more other committees; and the likely improvement or deterioration in the quality and speed of decision-making if the committee is established. (i)

+(2)The report of the municipal manager must contain recommendations with regard to the matters listed in rule 143 despite any recommendation that he or she may make that the proposed committee not be established.

+The municipal manager must submit his or her report to the executive committee or the executive mayor or, in a municipality (3)that has a plenary executive system, the finance committee, as the case may be.

+The executive or finance committee or the executive mayor, as the case may be, must consider the report and (4) recommendations of the municipal manager and submit it, together with its own comment and recommendations to the council.